Managing small group categories with tags

 Group tags can be used as a helpful filter in the Connect Group List application, to help those searching for a small group to search based on group categories.
 For example, you could create tags for "Groups for Men", "Groups for Women" and "Groups for Families" and then tag each small group as appropriate - a small group can have more than one tag.
 The tag filter can be disabled in the Small Group module settings on the Connect tab.

-...and there you can customise the embed code, ticking the Show tags filters options (and also the Show day filter and Filter by Site options if you wish).
+On the Embed options pop up optionally tick the Show tags filters options (and also the Show day filter and Filter by Site options if you wish).

-When you save the Customise Embed HTML page, the embed code is updated and can then be copied and pasted into the source code section of a page on your website.
+When you save the Embed options, the embed code is updated and can then be copied and pasted into the source code or embed block section of a page on your website.